-By dating and signing this contract you agree that you have read, understand, and agree to adhere to all of the policies in the 2022-2023 Family Handbook, particularly:
+By dating and signing this contract you agree that you have read, understand, and agree to adhere to all of the policies in the 2024-2025 Family Handbook, particularly:

-- The stipulations described in "Health Examinations and Proof of Immunization" section found on pages 24-25. - The school's guidelines regarding the "Acceptable Use of Technology" found on page 6. - The school's Media and Photo Release policy regarding the use of pictures and video of the students found on page 6. - The school's uniform and dress code policy found on page 20-21.
+- The stipulations described in "Health Examinations and Proof of Immunization" section. - The school's guidelines regarding the "Acceptable Use of Technology" found on page 6. - The school's Media and Photo Release policy regarding the use of pictures and video of the students found on page 6. - The school's uniform and dress code policy.